 Since its beginning, Trinity Valley Community College has been in a continuous state of growth and development to meet the needs of its ever-expanding program offerings.
-This development not only reflects the establishment of educational centers in Palestine, Terrell, and Kaufman, but includes some twenty-two buildings on the Athens campus.
+This development not only reflects the establishment of educational centers in Palestine, Terrell, and Kaufman.